ArnaudParant/sel_server/README.md

+# Migration
+The repository has been migrated to [https://github.com/SimpleElasticLanguage/server](https://github.com/SimpleElasticLanguage/server)

 # SEL Server
 Simple Elastic Language offer an easy way to query ElasticSearch for everybody even no-tech people and even on a big, complex and nested schema.